oladri-renuka/Fine-grained-Factual-Consistency-Evaluation-for-LLM/README.md

 3. **Error Detection**: The system successfully identifies factual contradictions while maintaining high precision.

 4. **Statistical Validation**: All major findings are statistically significant with proper multiple comparison corrections.

-## Contact

-For questions or collaboration opportunities, please reach out via [email] or create an issue in this repository.